 Today, they're meeting on Twitter, Facebook, Facetime and other online apps, where their social circles can grow wider, but not always deeper.
-It's where they can be bold behind a status update or comment, but not have the same opportunities offline.
+It's where they can be bold, behind a status update or comment, but not always have the same opportunities offline.
 It's where they can link up, but not have the chance to make meaningful connections.

 It's true.
 Today's youth face unique challenges as they navigate the awkward stage of life straddled between childhood and adulthood.

 But, a movement is happening that is helping youth to have a voice, to connect with one another, and build relationships through their teen years.
 And, it's making waves of transformational change in Greater Hartford.